Alaska Natives (indigenous peoples of Alaska)

 Background

 Scientists believe the first humans to arrive in North America migrated from Asia sometime between 15,000 and 25,000 years ago.
 They likely traveled across a land bridge that at the time connected northern Siberia with Alaska, or followed a sea route, sailing along the coastal areas of Siberia, Alaska, and down the shoreline of the Pacific Northwest.
 The Northern Hemisphere was still in the grip of the last ice age prior to about 11,500 years ago, so most of the new arrivals continued southward to warmer climates and spread out across the Americas.
-As the ice sheets began to recede, Native American peoples followed migrating herds of caribou and muskoxen northward and began to settle in the Alaskan interior.
+As the ice sheets began to recede, Indigenous peoples followed migrating herds of caribou and muskoxen northward and began to settle in the Alaskan interior.

 About five thousand years ago, a nomadic people known as the Tuniit crossed over the Bering Strait from Siberia into northern Alaska.
 While some settled in Alaska, others spread out over the Arctic regions of Canada and Greenland.
 The Tuniit were able to adapt to the northern climate by developing an innovative way to make clothes from animal hides.
 They may also have been the first people in North America to use a bow and arrow for hunting.

 The ancestors of the Aleuts settled the Aleutian Islands and the southern coast of Alaska about four thousand years ago.
-Although they were related to the indigenous peoples of Siberia, it remains unknown if they arrived from Siberia or migrated from the Alaskan mainland.
+Although they were related to the Indigenous peoples of Siberia, it remains unknown if they arrived from Siberia or migrated from the Alaskan mainland.

 In Alaska, the term Eskimo is used as a broad categorization of the descendants of the Thule who live in the northern and southwestern regions of the state.
-The name itself comes from the French pronunciation of the word esquimaux.
-Linguists disagree as to whether the word—which is of Native American origin—means “eater of raw meat,” or “netter of snowshoes.”
+The name itself likely comes from the French pronunciation of the word esquimaux.
+Linguists disagree as to whether the word—which is of Native American origin—means “eater of raw meat” or “netter of snowshoes.”
 In Canada and Greenland, Eskimo is considered a derogatory term and has been replaced with the name Inuit.
 However, many Native Alaskans do not find the term objectionable and use it to refer to Eskimo cultures in general.
 When referring to a specific people, Native Alaskans use the name of that culture, such as the Yup’ik or Inupiat.

 The name Yup’ik means “genuine people.”
-The Yup’ik were traditionally semi-nomadic, moving seasonally to hunt sea mammals, moose, and caribou, to fish for salmon, or to gather plants and berries.
+The Yup’ik were traditionally seminomadic, moving seasonally to hunt sea mammals, moose, and caribou, to fish for salmon, or to gather plants and berries.
 The Yup’ik would hunt and gather food from spring through fall and spend the winters in permanent communities holding festivals and religious ceremonies.
 The people lived in homes primarily made of wood, some with underground entrances to guard against the cold.
-Men and women had separate structures, with the men living in a sort of community center and the women focusing on child-rearing and cooking.
+Men and women had separate structures, with the men living in a sort of community center and the women focusing on childrearing and cooking.
 Today, the Yup’ik live in permanent villages with more modern housing.
 They remain deeply connected to their traditional culture, with many still practicing subsistence hunting and fishing.

 Similar to the Yup’ik, the Inupiat also relied on hunting, fishing, and gathering plants and berries for their survival.
 However, they established more permanent settlements, traveling between temporary camps with the seasons.
-Traditional Inupiat homes were often built from a whale bone or wooden frame and covered with sod.
+Traditional Inupiat homes were often built from a whalebone or wooden frame and covered with sod.
 While these homes were called iglus, the name referred to a house built out of any material.
-The iconic “igloo” house made out of packed snow was a product of the Canadian and Greenland Inuit and not made by the Inupiat.
+The iconic “igloo” house made from packed snow was a product of the Canadian and Greenland Inuit and not made by the Inupiat.
 Many modern Inupiat still rely on hunting and fishing, but to many people, these practices are more than just for subsistence purposes.
 They represent a way of life and strong respect for hard work, family, and nature.

 The trees are also used to create totem poles, large wooden monuments carved with a unique pattern of animals, humans, and supernatural beings.
 The totem poles are meant to tell a story about a people, family, or clan, with images representing a specific aspect of the story or history.
-The Haida are known for building the largest totem poles, with some standing more than 100-feet (30.5-meters) high.
-The Haida also constructed the largest wooden canoes, some approaching 70-feet (21-meters) long and able to hold about sixty people.
+The Haida are known for building the largest totem poles, with some standing more than 100 feet (30.5 meters) high.
+The Haida also constructed the largest wooden canoes, some approaching 70 feet (21 meters) long and able to hold about sixty people.

-The Tlingit, Haida, Tsimshian, and Eyak structure their societies along a dual-clan system consisting of two moieties.
-The moieties are the Raven and the Eagle, although the Tlingit sometime refer to the Eagle as the Wolf clan.
+The groups of the Northwest Coast structure their societies along a dual-clan system consisting of two moieties.
+The moieties are the Raven and the Eagle, although the Tlingit sometimes refer to the Eagle as the Wolf clan.
 Their societies are also matrilineal, with children becoming members of their mother’s clan.
 Marriages were typically arranged between members of opposite clans.
-Similar to the other Northwest Coast Cultures, the indigenous people of southeastern Alaska took part in the traditional potlach ceremony.
-A potlach is a community feast in which gifts are exchanged as a way of showing social status and redistributing wealth.
+Similar to the other Northwest Coast cultures, the Indigenous people of southeastern Alaska took part in the traditional potlatch ceremony.
+A potlatch is a community feast in which gifts are exchanged as a way of showing social status and redistributing wealth.

-The Aleuts are a maritime people who primarily rely on the sea for their survival.
+The Aleut are maritime people who primarily rely on the sea for their survival.
 Traditionally, Aleut men hunted sea mammals such as whales, otters, sea lions, seals, and walruses.
 They sailed the coastal seas and waterways in one- or two-person hide-covered kayaks called baidarkas, and their culture spread and flourished throughout the island chain.
 Some baidarkas were used for hunting, while others were used to transport goods between communities.
 Aleut women caught fish, birds, and shellfish and gathered berries and plants.
-Aleut women are also renowned for their basket-making ability.
+Aleut women are also renowned for their basketmaking ability.

 The Aleut population has rebounded in the twentieth and twenty-first centuries, with many people still practicing their traditional hunting and fishing lifestyles.
 The influence of Russian contact remains apparent in modern Aleut culture.
 The Aleut language has incorporated several Russian words, and many people are members of the Russian Orthodox Church.
 According to legend, an Aleut boy named Chunagnak converted to the Russian Orthodox religion in the early nineteenth century and took the name Peter.
 He was later tortured and killed by Roman Catholic Spaniards.
 In the Eastern Orthodox faith, he is venerated as a martyr and known as Saint Peter the Aleut.